brendencoffey/joe-marketing-site/blog/posts/conscious-entrepreneurship.md

 ---
+title: >-
-title: "Conscious Entrepreneurship, Venture Capital, and Building a Business with Purpose"
+  Conscious Entrepreneurship, Venture Capital, and Building a Business with Purpose
-date: 2025-02-13
+date: 2025-02-13T00:00:00.000Z
-author: "Nick Martin"
+author: Nick Martin
-category: "build-in-public"
+category: build-in-public
+excerpt: >-
-excerpt: "What does it mean to build something meaningful while staying true to yourself?
-Can we create businesses that aren't just about maximizing shareholder value but instead about maximizing positive impact?"
+  What does it mean to build something meaningful while staying true to yourself?
+Can we create businesses that aren't just about maximizing shareholder value but instead about maximizing positive impact?
 featured: false
+featured_image: /images/blog/posts/conscious-entrepreneurship.png
 ---

 *This is part of our "Building In Public" series.
 No flashy editing, no perfect sound bites—just raw, honest conversations about what it really takes to scale a purpose-driven business.*